AdobeDocs/acrobat-services-learn.en/help/usecases/FinanceWorkflowsJava.md

 ## Next steps

-This hands-on tutorial explored the [Adobe Acrobat Services](https://www.adobe.io/apis/documentcloud/dcsdk/) APIs and discussed how to use these services to process PDF data and generate reports for financial decisions.
-It demonstrated how you can integrate the APIs into your systems, using Java Spring Boot as an example framework, to show how easy it is to quickly process PDF documents.
+This hands-on tutorial explored the [[!DNL Adobe Acrobat Services]](https://www.adobe.io/apis/documentcloud/dcsdk/) APIs and discussed how to use these services to process PDF data and generate reports for financial decisions.
+It demonstrated how you can integrate the APIs into your systems, using [!DNL Java Spring Boot] as an example framework, to show how easy it is to quickly process PDF documents.

-Explore [Adobe Acrobat Services](https://www.adobe.io/apis/documentcloud/dcsdk/) and see what Adobe PDF Services can do for your business.
+Explore [[!DNL Adobe Acrobat Services]](https://www.adobe.io/apis/documentcloud/dcsdk/) and see what Adobe PDF Services can do for your business.
 To learn about more features available in the SDK, consult the [GitHub repository](https://github.com/adobe/pdftools-java-sdk-samples) for the samples, and explore how [PDF Embed API](https://www.adobe.io/apis/documentcloud/dcsdk/pdf-embed.html) can help you quickly show PDFs inside your applications.

 To easily combine and manipulate documents, creating helpful PDF reports for your financial clients, start by signing up for your free [Adobe developer account](https://www.adobe.io/apis/documentcloud/dcsdk/) today.